tarwn/lessthandot-hugo/blogs/content/posts/2013-01-14-book-review-pro-sql-server-1.md

 type: post
 date: 2013-01-14T11:27:00+00:00
 ID: 1914
-excerpt: 'Last year, I had the opportunity to contribute to my first book, Pro SQL Server 2012 Practices.
+excerpt: "Last year, I had the opportunity to contribute to my first book, Pro SQL Server 2012 Practices.
 This was a huge honor, and the list of my co-authors is remarkable.
-What we’ve decided to do is each take one chapter, written by someone else, and post a re&hellip;'
+What we've decided to do is each take one chapter, written by someone else, and post a re&hellip;"
 url: /index.php/itprofessionals/book-review/book-review-pro-sql-server-1/
 views:
   - 11930